 Making changes to your diet can help with uric acid stone prevention.
 There are certain foods to avoid with calcium oxalate stones.
 Avoid or reduce foods high in oxalates, including dark green vegetables, beets, soy products and many beans.
 When you are on a low-oxalate diet, you’ll have to research everything you eat.
 This can be tedious at first.
 However, you’ll find that there are still many tasty and nutritious foods you can consume.

 - Stay hydrated:

 Drinking water is one of the best ways to help stones pass naturally and to prevent new ones from forming.
 Keep in mind that beverages such as alcohol, soda, energy drinks, and coffee aren’t as effective as pure water and may even have a dehydrating effect.
-A certain amount of unsweetened fruit juice is good, preferably a juice with a high citric acid content, which supports kidney health and oxalate stone prevention.
+A certain amount of unsweetened fruit juice is good, preferably a juice with a high citric acid content, which supports kidney health and even calcium oxalate stone prevention.

 - Gentle Exercise: